mod-cpp/pacman/exercises/21/is_valid_move/README.md

 As a warmup exercise, implement [PacManAI::isValidMove](../../../lib/PacManAI.cpp) and test your implementation with the test in [testPacmanAI.cpp](../../../test/testPacmanAI.cpp) called _"Is valid move"_

+Note: `isValidMove` will be called 4 times in a loop.
+If the target cell is not walkable the distance is set to infinity.

 Note: Going backwards is not allowed, otherwise you'll go back and forwards between 2 pellets while playing the game.

 Note: The test is disabled, to enable the test remove the [!shouldfail] from the tags on the test